 Now accepting applications!

-The Center for Education Policy Analysis (CEPA) will be seeking undergraduate research assistants (RAs) to work directly with CEPA faculty on active research projects during the 2014 Winter, Spring, and Summer quarters.
+The Center for Education Policy Analysis (CEPA) is seeking undergraduate research assistants (RAs) to work directly with CEPA faculty on active research projects.
 Applications will be reviewed as received and the interview process will begin immediately.
 Once decisions have been made, applicants will be notified and work will begin immediately.

 Eligibility: The CEPA URP program is open to all Stanford University undergraduates.
 Selection of RAs will be based on the student’s expressed interest in education policy and the fit between faculty needs and student skill sets.
 Experience working with quantitative data using STATA statistical software is preferred but not required.

 Financial Support: RAs will earn $15/hour.
 During academic quarters students will work up to 10 hours per week for 10 weeks and during the summer students will work up to 40 hours per week for 10 weeks.

 Application Process: Students should provide a resume, an unofficial Stanford transcript, and a one-page cover letter describing the applicant’s interest in education policy, previous research experience including any experience with quantitative analyses, and indicate the particular research project/s the student is interested in working on.

 Project 1: Evaluating the Effects of a Text Messaging Program

 Project Description: This study is a randomized controlled trial (RCT) of a text messaging program designed to enhance the book-sharing practices of parents with their preschool-aged children.
 It will examine the effects of the “texting” program on parental behavior and student outcomes in a large urban school district during the 2013-14 school year.